 Balsamic Cherry and Goat Cheese Crostini

-- 1 lb fresh cherries, pitted and roughly chopped
+- 1 pound fresh cherries, pitted and roughly chopped

 - one French baguette, cut into 1/2 inch diagonal slices

-- 4 tbs fresh basil, cut into thin ribbons, divided
+- 4 tablespoons fresh basil, cut into thin ribbons, divided

 - kosher salt and freshly ground black pepper